Johan Rotsen

-Johan Rotsen (born 11 August 1996) is a professional footballer who plays as a midfielder for Championnat National 2 club FC 93.
-Born in metropolitan France, he plays for the Guadeloupe national team.
+Johan Rotsen (born 11 August 1996) is a professional footballer who plays as a midfielder for Championnat National 1 club Chambly.
+Born in metropolitan France, he played for the Guadeloupe national team.

 Club career

 On 2 August 2022, Rotsen signed with Sète.

 International career

 Rotsen opted to represent the Guadeloupe national team in May 2022.

 Personal life

 Born in metropolitan France, Rotsen has origins in the Antilles; his father is a former footballer from Martinique, and his mother is from Guadeloupe.
 His younger brother Jessy is also a footballer.